foundry-vtt-community/wiki.js/development/guides/localization/localizing-tinymce.md

 ## Localizing Custom Foundry VTT Menus
 <img src="/development/guides/localization/tinymce/tinymce_custom_menu.png" alt="A custom TinyMCE menu in Foundry VTT 0.7.9." style="float:right;margin:1rem;">

-Foundry VTT adds new menus into TinyMCE for which the official translation `.js` file does not provide localizations for.
+Foundry VTT adds new menus into TinyMCE for which the official `.js` localization file does not provide localizations for.
 (An example pictured on the right.)
-To see what other formatting options the current version of Foundry VTT adds, type the following code into the console (open with the `F12` key): `CONFIG.TinyMCE.style_formats`
+To see what other formatting options the current version of Foundry VTT adds, copy the following code into the console (open with the `F12` key) and press enter: `CONFIG.TinyMCE.style_formats`

-To avoid doubling the length of this guide, and saving you from recopying code, the guide is written with the assumption that you will want to localize these custom menus in addition to the TinyMCE core.
+To avoid doubling the length of this guide, and to save you from replacing code you just copied, the guide is written with the assumption that you will want to localize these custom menus in addition to the TinyMCE core.

 ## Download a Language Package
-1. Figure out the current version of TinyMCE used by Foundry VTT by looking at the **version** key in the file:
-`<path to Foundry VTT>/resources/app/node_modules/tinymce/package.json`
+1. Figure out the current version of TinyMCE used by Foundry VTT by looking at the **version** key in the file: `<path to Foundry VTT>/resources/app/node_modules/tinymce/package.json`

-1. Download a language package for your language and for the appropriate TinyMCE version from the official website: https://www.tiny.cloud/get-tiny/language-packages/ (Note that not all languages are 100% translated.)
+2. Download a language package for your language and for the appropriate TinyMCE version from the official website: https://www.tiny.cloud/get-tiny/language-packages/

-1. Extract the downloaded archive and move the `<language code>.js` file into your translation module, for example into:
-`<path to your module>/lang/tinymce/<language code>.js`
+> **NOTE:** Not all languages are 100% translated.

+3. Extract the downloaded archive.
+It contains the TinyMCE localization in a `.js` file.

 ## Load TinyMCE Localization
 There are two methods for loading the TinyMCE localization:
 1. A [quick and easy method](#the-quick-easy-method) of simply loading the downloaded `.js` as-is.
 1. A [more involved method](#the-two-json-file-method) of using two `.json` files and some custom JavaScript code that is easily extendable and also compatible with various **translation services**.

-Both methods will yield the same results but the **second method** is recommended if you have a more complex translation workflow than simply editing text files or you are using an online translation service.
+Both methods will yield the same results but the **second method is recommended** if you have a more complex translation workflow than simply editing text files or you are using an online translation service.
 Additionally it will make translating the custom Foundry VTT menus easier.

 ### The Quick & Easy Method
-1. Copy the TinyMCE `.js` translation file you downloaded into `<path to your module>/lang/tinymce/<TinyMCE language code>.js`.
+1. Copy the TinyMCE `.js` localization file you downloaded into `<path to your module>/lang/tinymce/<TinyMCE language code>.js`.
 2. To translate **custom Foundry VTT menus**, simply add the strings shown in the GUI (**exactly** as written) into the `.js` file.
 The file is formatted as follows:
 ```js
 tinymce.addI18n('<TinyMCE lang code>',<multiline